 WebGL measures all distances and lengths in meters.
 WebXR inherits this standard, as well as the fact that the world is a cube two meters wide, two meters tall, and two meters deep.
 Each of the three axes has a minimum value of -1.0 and a maximum of 1.0, with the center of the cube located at (0, 0, 0).

-This two cubic meter space encompasses the entire universe for the purposes of your code.
+This eight cubic meter space encompasses the entire universe for the purposes of your code.
 Everything you draw must have its coordinates mapped to fit into this space, either explicitly within your code, or by using a transform to adjust the coordinates of all vertices.
 The most efficient way, of course, is to design your objects and code to use the same coordinate system as WebGL does.

 The WebGL coordinates and lengths are transformed automatically at render time to the size of the viewport in which the scene is being rendered.